-Graduated from Charles University in Prague, where he majored in psychology in the faculty of Philosophy & Arts.
+A graduate of the Charles University in Prague, where he majored in psychology in the faculty of Philosophy & Arts.
 From 1997 to 2006 he was Managing Partner of Machen & Taylor Consulting, a. s.
 Since March 2006, he has been the Chief Personnel Officer of ČEZ.
 In addition, he has been a Member of the Board of Directors since 22 April 2006.
+Since 2008 he has been a member of Supervisory Board of ČEZ Distribuce, a.s.